melowntech/vts-browser-cpp/BUILDING.md

 Build all required library dependencies and prepare cmake find package modules for them.

+We know that crosscompiling all the dependencies for iOS is boring and tedious, therefore, as an alternative to kick-start you, we have
+[published them all](http://cdn.melown.com/pub/ios/vts-ios-libs.7z) already built for arm64 and for x86_64.
+Please note that these binary files are not regularly updated and you use them at your own risk.

 Clone the git repository with all submodules.
 Use cmake to generate xcode project.